vstelmakh/url-highlight/docs/highlighter-custom.md

 ## Testing custom highlighter
 To test `HighlighterInterface::highlight()` you need to provide 2 arguments: input `string` and instance of [ReplacerInterface](../src/Replacer/ReplacerInterface.php).
-Find a test string is simple, but for [ReplacerInterface](../src/Replacer/ReplacerInterface.php) you need a real object or mock.
+Usually there is no problem to find a test string, but for [ReplacerInterface](../src/Replacer/ReplacerInterface.php) you need a real object or mock.
 That's the point where it could be confusing.

 Mocking [ReplacerInterface](../src/Replacer/ReplacerInterface.php) is not easy and unnecessary.